The Science Behind the Benefits of Steam Showers

 No matter what temperature the warm air, many cold sufferers reported feeling better after inhaling it.
 There were differences, however, depending on the temperature of the humid air.

-Already Sick - Steam Cuts Sick Days in Half
+Already Sick - Steam MAY Cut Sick Days in Half

 For those people who were already sick, a 20 minute session of breathing in 109○F humidified air halved symptoms in the succeeding days compared with those who breathed in 86○F humidified air.